 Germany has a long established pension system consisting of three tiers (or layers):- the public insurance pension, supplementary pensions – usually provided by the employer – and personal savings.
-In the late nineteen eighties and early nineties reforms were introduced which led to a move towards employee-financed supplementary pensions using an instrument known as ‘conversion of earnings’.
+In the late nineteen eighties and early nineties reforms were introduced which led to a move towards employee-financed supplementary pensions using an instrument known as ‘conversion of earnings’ (earmarked savings for pension).

 The current public pension system is based on a pension reform of 1957 which introduced a Pay As You Go system and was aimed to provide an income which represents a decent replacement for earnings during the working career.
 It was in the beginning roughly aimed at about 60 % replacement rate.